TheTechOddBug/lon-mirror/README.md

 ## Deterministic Diagnostic Principle

-OMNIA does not assume that reality is deterministic.
+OMNIA does not assume determinism.

 It uses deterministic structure as a diagnostic tool.

-Given a system:
+Given:

 x(t+1) = F(x(t))